-In the past 2 1/2 years in business we have donated to or volunteered with with the following organizations: Sussex Community Help Center, Sussex-Wantage Historical Society, The Cornerstone Playhouse at the Crescent Theatre, Sussex County Arts and Heritage Council, Samuel R. Scholes Library, Friends of Sussex-Wantage Library, the American Battlefield Trust, Sussex Borough Recreation Committee, the Alfred Ceramic Art Museum at Alfred University, National Trust for Historic Places, the Smithsonian Institution, Sussex United Methodist Church, Wikimedia Foundation, and The American Cancer Society-Relay for Life, Sussex County.
+In the past 3 1/2 years in business we have donated to or volunteered with the following organizations: Sussex County LGBTQ+ PRIDE, Sussex Community Help Center, Sussex-Wantage Historical Society, Sussex County Historical Society, The Cornerstone Playhouse at the Crescent Theatre, NORWESCAP ‘Dialogues for Change’, New Jersey Medical Reserve Corps, Sussex County Arts and Heritage Council, Samuel R. Scholes Library, Friends of Sussex-Wantage Library, American Battlefield Trust, Sussex Borough Recreation Committee, Alfred Ceramic Art Museum at Alfred University, National Trust for Historic Places, The Smithsonian Institution, Sussex United Methodist Church, Sussex Fire Department/EMS, Wikimedia Foundation, and The American Cancer Society-Relay for Life, Sussex County.

 If there is anything you see a need for in the local or the larger community, please share your ideas.
 We’ll try to help you make them happen.